-David H. Perrin, PhD, is Dean of the College of Health and Professor of Exercise and Sport Science at the University of Utah.
+David H. Perrin is Dean of the College of Health and Professor in the Department of Physical Therapy and Athletic Training at the University of Utah.

-Dr. Perrin was Editor-in-Chief of the Journal of Athletic Training for eight years (1996-2004) and founding editor of the Journal of Sport Rehabilitation (1990-1995).
-He is author of Isokinetic Exercise and Assessment and Athletic Taping and Bracing, 3rd Edition (with translations in Japanese, Greek, Chinese, Portuguese, Korean and French), editor of The Injured Athlete, 3rd Edition, and coauthor of Examination of Musculoskeletal Injuries and Research Methods in Athletic Training.
-He is also series editor of the five-textbook Athletic Training Education Series.
+Dr. Perrin was editor-in-chief of the Journal of Athletic Training for eight years (1996-2004) and founding editor of the Journal of Sport Rehabilitation (1990-1995).
+He is author of Isokinetic Exercise and Assessment and Athletic Taping and Bracing, 3nd Edition (with translations in Japanese, Greek, Chinese, Portuguese, Korean and French), editor of The Injured Athlete, Third Edition, and coauthor of Examination of Musculoskeletal Injuries and Research Methods in Athletic Training.
+He also served as series editor of the 5-textbook Athletic Training Education Series.

-Friends and former students have established the David H. Perrin Athletic Training and Sports Medicine Scholarship in the Curry School of Education Foundation at the University of Virginia, the NATA Research and Education Foundation’s Outstanding Dissertation Award, and the Ethnic Diversity Advisory Committee Scholarship given in his honor.
-Dr. Perrin is a Fellow of the American College of Sports Medicine, the National Athletic Trainers’ Association and the National Academy of Kinesiology, and a Founding Member of the Board of Directors of the American Kinesiology Association.
+Friends and former students have established the David H. Perrin Athletic Training and Sports Medicine Scholarship in the Curry School of Education Foundation at UVa, the NATA Research and Education Foundation’s Outstanding Dissertation Award and the Ethnic Diversity Advisory Committee scholarship given in his honor.
+Perrin is a Fellow of the American College of Sports Medicine, the National Athletic Trainers’ Association, and the National Academy of Kinesiology, and a Founding Board of Director of the American Kinesiology Association.